a-n-rose/a-n-rose.github.io/_posts/2019-02-06-python-train-cnn-lstm-speech-features.md

 ### FBANK

 ![Imgur](https://i.imgur.com/Z3Xqbwa.png)
-#### The focus in on the frequencies relevant for speech.
+#### The focus is now on the frequencies relevant for speech.
 Note: the db are in respect to the highest db value, hence the highest == 0.

-For deep learning algorithms, all of the forms above are useful in developing high performing speech classifiers.
+For deep learning algorithms, all of the forms above are useful in developing high performing speech classifiers (raw waveform, STFT, FBANK).
 We'll get into *why* in another post.
 But traditional machine learning algorithms (like support vector machines, random forests, hidden markov models-gaussian mixture models) don't handle such data as elegantly.
 There's simply a lot of features here for an algorithm to learn, and many of them <a href="https://en.wikipedia.org/wiki/Multicollinearity">colinear</a>.
 (Speech is just complicated man.)

 ### MFCC